 - Provides medical exams to monitor highly exposed workers and gives them information about their lung health.

 - Provides flexibility to help employers — especially small businesses — protect workers from silica exposure.

 Other Great links: http://www.oshainfo.gatech.edu/silicosis.html

-Now as I had mentioned before I planned to upgrade in the coming year to what I believe is the smartest and simples solution of breathing smarter on the job site.
-Yes you might be saying thats one heck of an investment.
+For those who are working with around dust all day this is most likely a wise choice.
+Yes you might be saying that's one heck of an investment.
 In this day in age you can't put a price tag on health and safety.
 3M™ Versaflo™ TR-300-HIK Power Air-Purifying Respirator (PAPR) - is one of a few on the market of PAPR.
 I believe when you really think about it.
 WHO hasn't heard of 3M™?!
 So why not invest in a system which hands down is the best on the market with over all easy to operate, purchase parts, accessories and know it's backed by a leader in PPE Personal Protective Equipment.

 • TR-300-LIK 3M Versaflo Light Industry PAPR Kit, with Integrated Earmuffs $1300

 3M also offers some great back end video's to show you everything you need to know about your PAPR.
 I also found this YouTube helpful in seeing just how the unit worked.